Memorable Moments from the PGA Championship Long Drive Competition

 The Par 3 Contest is to the Masters, what the Long Drive Competition is to the PGA Championship.
 A fixture on Tuesdays during Championship weeks, the Long Drive Competition started in 1949 but hasn’t been contested every year since its inception.
 After a 30-year hiatus, the Competition returned in 2014 and has become a must-see event since it’s return.

-One hole is selected as the staging ground for each year’s Competition and players are given one chance to hit a tee shot, which must come to rest in the fairway in order to be eligible to win.
+Each year at the PGA Championship one hole at the course is selected as the staging ground for the Competition, where players are given one chance to hit a tee shot, which must come to rest in the fairway in order to be eligible to win.
 Granted charitable donations are awarded to the top three finishers, who can designate their winnings to U.S. based charities of their choice.

 Here’s a look back at some of the memorable moments from the history of the Competition.